1.Fidelity 500 Index

 Final Words

-As you consider your investment options this January, remember that low-cost index funds like the iShares Core S&P 500 ETF can provide significant long-term value.
+As you consider your investment options this February 2026, remember that low-cost index funds like the Fidelity Total Market Index can offer substantial returns with minimal expenses.
 Take time to compare different funds and conduct your own research to ensure you make informed decisions that align with your financial goals.

 Frequently Asked Questions